jenwr/background-generator/README.md

 git branch newbranchname // creates a new branch by the name of newbranchname git checkout newbranchname // reserves this branch space to this user only.

+See lecture 144 on git and github for more about conflicts.